Google AdsApril 2026 · 8 min read

 Data sources

-Keyword volume and CPC: DataForSEO, March 2026 (Switzerland).
-Swiss vs. Germany CPC comparison: internal DataForSEO analysis, March 2026.
+Keyword volume and CPC: DataForSEO, April 2026, Switzerland and Germany.
 Performance Max documentation: Google Ads Help Center.
-Smart Bidding guidance: Google Ads Smart Bidding.
+Smart Bidding documentation: Google Ads Smart Bidding.

 Frequently asked questions